alisiafadini/ROCKET/README.md

 [Phenix](https://phenix-online.org/) is required for automatic data preprocessing and for post-refinement when polishing final model geometry.
 Follow the steps below to install it and **add the path to the system environment variables**:

-1. Download the latest `nightly-build` Phenix python3 installer according to [https://phenix-online.org/download](https://phenix-online.org/download)
+1. Download the latest `nightly-build` Phenix python3 installer according to [https://phenix-online.org/download](https://phenix-online.org/download), note you have download the installer from the [show-all link](https://www.phenix-online.org/download/nightly_builds.cgi?show_all=1), with version newer than `2.0rc1-5647`

 2. Run the installer